On the Relationship Between Monotone and Squared Probabilistic Circuits: Introduction

 \section{Introduction}

+The philosophy of tractable probabilistic modeling advocates for modeling high-dimensional probability distributions using model architectures that support exact and efficient inference for various probabilistic queries \emph{by-design}.
+This property makes them extremely useful for probabilistic reasoning; for example, tractable models have found wide-ranging applications from enhancing and controlling intractable generative models \citep{ZhangICML23,LiuICLR24}, to neuro-symbolic AI \citep{AhmedNeurIPS22,AhmedNeurIPS23}, to causal discovery and inference \citep{wang2022trust,wang2023compositional}.

-Probabilistic circuits (PC) \citep{ProbCirc20} are a unifying class of tractable probabilistic models.
-By imposing simple structural properties on the circuit, one can answer many inference queries such as marginalization and maximization, efficiently and exactly.
-The typical way to learn PCs is to enforce non-negativity throughout the circuit, by restricting to non-negative parameters; these are known as \emph{monotone} PCs \citep{darwiche2003differential,poon2011sum}.
-However, recent works have also shown that there exist many tractable models that provably cannot be expressed in this way \citep{zhang2020relationship,yu2023characteristic,broadrick2024polynomial}.
+The \emph{lingua franca} for tractable models is the probabilistic circuits framework (PC) \citep{ProbCirc20}, which specify functions using \emph{computation graphs} of sums and products, unifying many previous tractable models such as arithmetic circuits \cite{darwiche2003differential}, sum-product networks \cite{poon2011sum} and cutset networks \cite{rahman2014cutset}.
+The standard approach to modeling is to directly represent the probability distribution (density/mass function) using a PC.
+In order to enforce non-negativity of the PC output, one typically restricts to the PC to have non-negative parameters; these are known as \emph{monotone} PCs \citep{darwiche2003differential,poon2011sum}.
+However, recent works have also shown that there exist many tractable classes of probability distributions that provably cannot be expressed in this way \citep{zhang2020relationship,yu2023characteristic,broadrick2024polynomial}.

-This motivates the development of new approaches for \emph{practically constructing} generalized PCs.
-To this end, \citet{LoconteICLR24} recently proposed employing PCs with real (possibly negative) parameters; the probability distribution is then (proportional to) the \emph{square} of the circuit function.
-It was shown that this can be exponentially more expressive efficient than similar monotone PCs.
+This motivates the development of new approaches for \emph{practically constructing} and \emph{learning} generalized tractable models.
+To this end, \citet{LoconteICLR24} recently proposed \emph{squared circuits}, where the probability distribution is defined to be (proportional to) the \emph{square} of the circuit function.
+In this formulation, a PC can employ real (possibly negative parameters) while still defining a valid probability distribution.
+This was shown theoretically to lead to an exponential advantage in expressive efficiency compared to monotone PCs, for certain classes of distributions.